knogle01/CO2-Predictions-from-Vehicles-marketed-in-France-in-2013/README.md

-# CO2 emissions from vehicles  marketed in France
+# CO2 Emissions from Vehicles Marketed in France

 This project analyzes the **ADEME Car Labelling dataset** to study the factors influencing **vehicle CO₂ emissions** in France.
 The workflow includes **data cleaning, preprocessing, exploratory data analysis (EDA), clustering, and predictive modeling**.